 AP Computer Science Principles offers a multidisciplinary approach to teaching the underlying principles of computation.
 The course will introduce students to the creative aspects of programming, abstractions, algorithms, large data sets, the Internet, cyber security concerns, and computing impacts.
 AP Computer Science Principles also gives students the opportunity to use current technologies to create computational artifacts for both self-expression and problem solving.
 A digital portfolio will be developed, consisting of a program written in a selected programming language of choice and a multimedia document highlighting an impact of technology.
 This course is designed to offer a rigorous and rich curriculum that aims to broaden participation in computer science.
-The course is also offered as an independent study.
+The course is offered as an independent study.
+Students are required to take the AP exam in May.